The Apple of His Eye ... commentary of Psalm 74

 Mighty = signifies having great bodily strength or physical power, not unlike a Superman.

 This is the kind of king that men seek for to reign over them in this world.

-People are always enamored with mighty men who have also, have both beauty and charisma.
+People are always enamored with mighty men who also have both beauty and charisma.